How Do I Pick the Perfect Bra for Spring 2026? (Fit & Trends)

 Best for

-D+ cups, high-impact sport, tailored outfits
+D+ cups, high impact sport, tailored outfits

-Daily wear, recovery, casual, post-surgery
+Daily wear, recovery, casual, sensitive skin

 Support

-High—structured lift and separation
+High, structured lift and separation

 Comfort

-Can dig if misfitted
+Can dig if the fit is off

-Generally higher all-day comfort
+Generally higher all day comfort

 Spring use

-Under blazers, structured dresses
+Under blazers and structured dresses

 Under tees, flowy tops, weekend wear